geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Chenyu** [00:10:22]
 I would probably want to check.
-For now, we check out of, so in the tensor init function, we convert every types of different types of input into lazy buffer or multi lazy buffer and we check.
+For now, we check out of, so in the tensor init function, we convert every types of different types of input into LazyBuffer or multi LazyBuffer and we check.
 That's the case.
 So we'll probably do the same thing for UOp.